LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 on the incoming :mailheader:`Content-Type`.
 Both :mimetype:`multipart/form-data`
 and :mimetype:`application/x-www-form-urlencoded` content types are automatically handled.
-This includes the processing of file uploads, the results of which are made available through the `web_request->fileUploads` method.
+This includes the processing of file uploads, the results of which are made available through the `web_request->fileUploads` method, described below.

 Request Headers